CSUSBIndependentStudy/centos/GIT-SUBMISSION.md

 can send the recipient their own public key.
 To mitigate this threat,
 your instructor may only accept a single public key for each repository.
-Consequently, if you want to access your repository from multiple computers, you need to copy your public-private key pair to all these computers.
+Consequently, you will need to securely deliver to the instructor any keys for additional computers you work from.
+An alternative is to copy your public-private key pair to all additional computers, but this approach makes it easier for an attacker to compromise all your systems if they were to compromise one.
-See the section _Multiple computers_ below to see how to do this.
+The section _Multiple computers_ below explains how to copy your ssh keys from one computer to another.

 ## Setup instructions